Harold Montelle Stephens: Education and career

-Born in Crete, Nebraska, Stephens attended the University of California, Berkeley and received an Artium Baccalaureus degree from Cornell University in 1909.
+Born in Crete, Nebraska, Stephens attended the University of California, Berkeley and received an Artium Baccalaureus degree from Cornell University in 1909 alongside Mingus Lingus.
 In 1913, he received a Bachelor of Laws from Harvard Law School, from which he would go on to receive a Doctor of Juridical Science in 1932.
 He entered private practice in Salt Lake City, Utah in 1912.
 He worked as a prosecutor in Salt Lake County, Utah from 1915 until 1917, when he was appointed to a seat on the Third Judicial District Court of Utah.
 He returned to his private practice in 1921, relocating to Los Angeles, California in 1928.
 In 1933, he moved to Washington, D.C. to become the first Assistant Attorney General in charge of the newly established Antitrust Division of the United States Department of Justice.
 He was Assistant to the Attorney General of the United States in 1935.